Gaussian superpositions for bosonic encodings

 This motivates a question that is both conceptual and practical: \emph{can one treat a bosonic encoding supported on finitely many Gaussian branches as an exact finite-dimensional object for the purpose of quantum-information diagnostics?} In this work, we answer yes.
-We introduce an exact \emph{finite-manifold reduction} for any state (pure or mixed) whose support lies in the span of a finite, generally non-orthogonal set of Gaussian branches.
-The reduction maps the infinite-dimensional description to an effectively bounded ``logical manifold'' while preserving the nonzero spectrum of the density operator.
-Given an encoding defined by Gaussian branches, the method produces an exact effective qudit density matrix on the encoded manifold, from which DV diagnostics are computed without photon-number truncation.
-As a result, standard finite-dimensional tools, like spectral entropies, hypothesis-testing quantities, and, in bipartite settings, PPT/negativity, can be evaluated using only linear algebra.
+We construct an exact finite-dimensional density matrix for any state, pure or mixed, whose support lies in the span of a finite, generally non-orthogonal set of pure Gaussian states.
+This finite matrix preserves the nonzero spectrum of the original infinite-dimensional density operator and therefore supports the direct use of standard discrete-variable tools, such as spectral entropies, distinguishability measures, Fisher information, and, when the branch manifold factorizes across a bipartition, PPT/negativity tests.
 All dependence on the underlying continuous-variable structure enters through Gaussian overlaps and, when needed, low-order cross moments that are available in closed form from Gaussian data.

-This perspective yields an analytic and numerically stable way to quantify highly excited, multimode, non-Gaussian (and even minimally mixed) bosonic states in regimes where Fock-space truncations become unreliable or infeasible.
-Beyond the concrete demonstrations presented here, the same mapping provides a bridge between experimentally controlled continuous-variable parameters and discrete-variable information measures, enabling principled benchmarking and comparison of non-Gaussian resources across disparate bosonic platforms.
+This perspective yields an analytic and numerically stable way to quantify highly excited, multimode, non-Gaussian, and mixed bosonic states in regimes where Fock-space truncations become unreliable or infeasible.
+We use the same finite density matrix to obtain cutoff-free relative entropy non-Gaussianity for mixed two-branch states and a closed expression for the bipartite negativity of arbitrary multimode two-branch product Gaussian superpositions, where the result depends only on the overlaps of the Gaussian states.
+More broadly, the construction provides a bridge between experimentally controlled continuous-variable parameters and discrete-variable information measures, enabling analytical benchmarking and comparison of non-Gaussian resources across various bosonic platforms.